 Remember yesteryear films that often projected their heroes as casanovas who doubled up as stark misogynists?
 They fooled around with the most attractive women and later slut-shamed them upon meeting a tame, agreeable damsel (who is frequently in distress).

 In sharp contrast, Hum Tum seldom judges Karan for his womanizing ways.
 Even the more traditional characters in the film (say, Kirron Kher’s Bobby Aunty) are in agreement that he is a young man who cannot be tied up to the tangles of matrimony.
 Karan’s mother Anju (Rati Agnihotri) is not severely critical when he talks not-so-courteously about women.
-Karan himself is confident enough to confess how he lies to his friends once he is spotted with a girl.
+Karan is confident enough to confess how he lies to his friends after being spotted with a girl.

 Of course, Rhea in one of her many fire-spitting modes shows him his place saying, “You are sick.
 You have no respect for women,” Not that it mattered to Karan in any way.

-Karan also pulls off some of these cheesiest pickup lines like it’s nobody else’s business.
+Karan also pulls off some of these cheesiest pickup lines like a seasoned playboy.

 “Modern girls are… modern!”